-Chimichurri is a flavorful condiment made from fresh herbs and spices.
+Chimichurri sauce is a flavorful condiment made from fresh herbs and spices.
 Make this incredibly quick and easy recipe to add fresh flavor to salads, dips, steak, pork, chicken, and fish.

 What is chimichurri sauce made with?

 There are actually two versions of the chimichurri recipe; red and green and their ingredients vary slightly.
 The green version is more common.

 Although additional ingredients are sometimes used, the primary ingredients in a green chimichurri sauce are: